Role Play / Kingdom Hearts: Twilight of the Stars

 - Not-So-Harmless Villain: a dozen Creepers in a Zerg Rush versus two PCs?
 Normally, easy.
 A dozen Creepers with proper dive-bombing tactics, employed by a GM who punishes Hollywood Tactics?
 Significantly less easy.

 - Out-of-Genre Experience: the Wizarding World campaign takes place against the backdrop of an existing RP with a rather different style.
-It features political intrigues, a rather nasty civil war, and a shift closer to a Twenty Minutes into the Future war story than a Heroic Fantasy.
+It features political intrigues, a rather nasty civil war, and a shift closer to a 20 Minutes into the Future war story than a Heroic Fantasy.

 - Scavenger World: the Buffyverse Los Angeles has shades of this.